 We are a faith called to Social Justice work.
-Historically, members of our faith were leaders in the founding of our country, were active participants in the abolitionist movement, were prominent activists in the Suffrage Movement, and marched with Martin Luther King Jr. Our Standing on the Side of Love movement is a perfect example of how members of our faith involve themselves in today’s struggles for peace, justice, and equality.
+Historically, members of our faith were leaders in the founding of our country, were active participants in the abolitionist movement, were prominent activists in the Suffrage Movement, and marched with Martin Luther King Jr. Our Side of Love movement is a perfect example of how members of our faith involve themselves in today’s struggles for peace, justice, and equality.

 Simply, Unitarian Universalism is an inclusive faith where love is our guiding force.